pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ```
 1

 ```

 ## Subscribe

-Opens a socket to receive messages and events for entities.
-Initialize with subscribeKey.
+Opens a TCP socket and listens for messages/events on specified entities.
+Set subscribeKey during initialization.

+- Conceptual overview
+  - Entities are first-class citizens with their own APIs.
+Subscribe using the PubNub client or directly on:
+    - ChannelRepresentation
+    - ChannelGroupRepresentation
+    - UserMetadataRepresentation
+    - ChannelMetadataRepresentation
-- After subscribe(), client receives new messages.
-Configure automaticRetry to reconnect and fetch available messages after disconnect.
+  - After subscribe(), the client receives new messages.
+Configure automaticRetry to reconnect and fetch available messages after a disconnect.

 ### Subscription scope

-Subscriptions attach listeners for message/event types:

-- Subscription: scoped to a single entity (for example, channel).
+- Subscription: created from an entity and scoped to that entity (e.g., a particular channel).
-- SubscriptionSet: scoped to the client; includes one or more subscriptions.
+- SubscriptionSet: created from the PubNub client and scoped to the client (can include multiple subscriptions).

-One event listener receives all messages, signals, and events for subscribed entities.
+- One event listener receives all messages, signals, and events.
 See Event listeners.

 ### Create a subscription

-Entity-level Subscription receives updates only for that entity.
-Use multiple subscriptions to handle channels differently.

-Keep a strong reference: Subscriptions must be retained to keep listening (ARC may deallocate otherwise).
+Create an entity-level Subscription for a single entity.
+Keep a strong reference to all Subscription/SubscriptionSet instances (ARC may deallocate otherwise).

-Create from an entity:

 ```
 `// Entity-based, local-scoped